Learn About Watches

 The number of oscillation per second of electronic watches.

 Because of the complexity of the mechanisms, we recommend you have your fine timepiece serviced by an authorized agent, equipped with genuine replacement parts and trained by the watch manufacturer.
 At Morgan’s Jewelers, we have been an authorized watch repair center for over three generations.
-If you would like have your watch serviced or repaired, we encourage you to visit one of our Southern California showrooms in Rolling Hills Estates or Torrance.
+If you would like have your watch serviced or repaired, we encourage you to visit our Southern California showroom in Torrance.

 - When setting the time, always turn the hands in a clockwise direction.